Update: This review is for an older version.

 Nero Video offers you two different editing options: ‘Express Editing’ and ‘Advanced Editing’.

 Express is really editing simplified as much as possible.
-You only have a single track, all clips are each represented by a single square thumbnail, with obvious sections for adding transitions.
+You only have a single track, all clips are represented by a single square thumbnail, with obvious sections for adding transitions.
 You can trim a clip, reorder your footage and even delete some parts you don’t need, and that’s pretty much it, as far as editing goes.
 It’s great for complete novices.

 Effects and transitions